gante/project_euler/README.md

 # Project Euler
-JAX approach to the Project Euler problems
+Python + JAX approach to the Project Euler problems